home-assistant/home-assistant.io/source/_components/camera.bomradarloop.markdown

 {% configuration %}
 location:
-  description: Required unless `id` is specified (see below for notes and a list of valid locations).
+  description: Required unless `id` is specified.
+See below for a list of valid locations.
   required: true
   type: string
 name:
-  description: Allows you to override the Home Assistant-generated name of the camera.
+  description: Allows you to override the Home Assistant-generated camera name.
   required: false
   type: string
 id:
-  description: Allows you to manually specify a BOM Radar ID (`location` _or_ `id` may be defined -- not both).
+  description: Allows you to manually specify a BOM Radar ID (either `location` or `id` may be defined -- not both).
   required: false
   type: integer
 delta:
-  description: Time in seconds between adjacent frames in the animated GIF.
+  description: Time in seconds between BOM radar images available for this radar.
 Optional if `location` is defined; required if `id` is defined.
   required: false
   type: integer
 frames: